-There are three comfortable en-suite guest rooms; a family room and double room on the first floor and a twin room on the ground floor.
-All our rooms have free WiFi, wall mounted flat screen TVs, tea & coffee making facilities, and a hair dryer.
-Laundry, ironing and drying facilities are available; just ask!
+Our family and double rooms are on the first floor and single and twin room are on the ground floor.
+All our rooms have en-suite facilities, free WiFi, wall mounted flat screen TVs, tea and coffee making facilities, and a hair dryer.
+Laundry, ironing and drying facilities are also available.

 We have a large garden, log fire, a full size pool table, dart board, board games and lending library in the guest lounge, dark skies, and peace and tranquillity in abundance.